Fatima Bhutto: Publications and politics

 Following the assassination of her aunt, Benazir Bhutto in 2007, there was speculation over her entrance into politics.
 In an interview, she has stated that for now she prefers to remain active through her activism and writing, rather than through elected office and that she has to "rule a political career out entirely because of the effect of dynasties on Pakistan", referring to the Bhutto family dynasty and its ties to Pakistani politics.
 Although Bhutto is politically active, she is not affiliated with any political party.

+Bhutto also mentors several South Asian writers as the Head of Climate Projects at the SouthAsia Speaks Literary Fellowship.

 Personal life

-In 2009, it was reported that she was in a relationship with George Clooney.
+In 2009, it was reported that she was in a relationship with George Clooney, but neither she nor Clooney ever confirmed their relationship.

+On 27 April 2023, Bhutto married American national Graham Byra, who adopted the name Gibran following his conversion to Islam.
+The ceremony was held in Fatima's ancestral home in Karachi.
+Byra holds a Master of Arts in organizational psychology from Columbia University.

-About her religious faith, Bhutto said at an interview, that she is a cultural muslim and describes herself as a secularist.
-Bhutto has defended Islam on many occasions and supported Muslim women's right to wear burqa.
-She is fluent in Urdu, Persian, Arabic, and English.
+Regarding her religious faith, Bhutto has stated that she is a cultural Muslim and describes herself as a secularist.
+She has defended Islam on many occasions and supported Muslim women's right to wear burqa.